karepker/track-list-to-cue-sheet/README.md

 ## Example usage

-I wrote this script because I had a single long audio file I had ripped from
+I wrote this script because I had a single long audio file I had ripped from the
 _Rockapella: Live in Concert_ DVD and wanted to convert it to single audio files without having to manually find and split out each one.